 How do I know if I have an issue with gluten?

 For some, a celiac disease diagnosis makes it very clear that gluten must be avoided.
 Celiac disease is an autoimmune condition in which people can’t eat gluten because any amount permanently damages their small intestine.
 Recently, though, there’s been research that even those without celiac disease can have issues with gluten.
-For some, this manifests as non-celiac gluten sensitivity and others just feel better without this inflammatory protein.
+For some, this manifests as non-celiac gluten sensitivity and others just feel better without or simply reducing this inflammatory protein.

 You can test this for yourself by cutting out gluten for a month or more, then reintroducing it and to see how you feel.
 Pay attention to how you feel when you stop eating it.
 Did you previously have digestive issues, joint pain, recurring headaches, feelings of anxiety or depression, or other symptoms that resolved when you removed gluten?
 You may even notice that certain biochemical markers (like cholesterol or triglycerides) improve when you stop eating gluten.
 Keep in mind that if you do want to get tested for celiac disease, you need to be eating gluten to avoid a false negative result.

-what should I eat instead?
+What should I eat instead of gluten?

 We want to hear from you!
-Do you love Snap because we’re gluten free, or do you love us despite the fact that we’re gluten free?
+Do you love Snap because we’re gluten-free, or do you love us despite the fact that we’re gluten-free?